-Where landlords decline to accept an escalation, they must provide their reasons to the complainant and provide details of the Housing Ombudsman.
+Where landlords decline to accept an escalation, including on timescales, they must provide their reasons to the complainant and provide details of the Housing Ombudsman.
 The Ombudsman will review the individual reasons and may either accept the complaint for investigation or refer the case back to the landlord to request a further review.